Insurance.. The most common question

 Why do I have to insure my house from the date of the contract – shouldn’t it be the date of settlement?

-In Sydney recently, a car jumped the gutter, crashed through a fence and into the front of a suburban house.
+In Sydney, a car jumped the gutter, crashed through a fence and into the front of a suburban house.
 The impact demolishing the front room and dislodging the entire house from its stumps.

 As reported by channel 9, this house had been recently purchased but not yet settled.